Dorking Wanderers F.C.: History

 In 2006–07 Wanderers won the West Sussex League's Premier Division, clinching the title with a victory on the last day of the season.
 As a result, the club were promoted to Division Three of the Sussex County League.
 They went on to win Division Three in 2010–11, earning promotion to Division Two.
 A third-place finish in Division Two the following season was enough to see them promoted to Division One.
-However, the league initially denied them entry to the division as their ground was not deemed to meet the necessary requirements.
-However the club appealed against this decision to the Football Association, who over-ruled the decision after an independent ground grading visit confirmed that the ground reached the mandatory standards for Division One football.
-Although the team initially struggled in Division One, finishing third-from-bottom in 2012–13, they finished second in 2014–15, earning promotion to Division One South of the Isthmian League.
+Although the league initially denied them entry to the division as their ground was not deemed to meet the requirements, the club appealed to the Football Association, who overruled the decision after an independent ground grading visit confirmed that the ground reached the mandatory standards for Division One football.
+The team initially struggled in Division One, finishing third-from-bottom in 2012–13.
+However, they finished second in 2014–15, earning promotion to Division One South of the Isthmian League.

 In Wanderers' first season in the Isthmian League they finished as runners-up in Division One South, qualifying for the promotion play-offs, going on to lose 2–1 to Faversham Town in the semi-finals.
 The following season saw them finish second again; in the play-offs they beat Hastings United on penalties in the semi-final after a 1–1 draw, and then won again on penalties against Corinthian-Casuals in the final following a 0–0 draw, earning promotion to the Premier Division.
 In 2018–19 the club won the Premier Division by a margin of 22 points, earning promotion to the National League South for their first time in history.
 Following the curtailment of the 2019–20 season due to the COVID-19 pandemic, they were placed seventh in the league table (decided on a points-per-game basis), qualifying for the promotion play-offs.
 After beating Bath City 2–1 in the quarter-finals, the club lost 3–2 to Weymouth in the semi-finals.
-The 2020–21 season was made null and void following a vote by member clubs of the National League, Dorking were sitting top of the league at the point the season was ended.
+The 2020–21 season was made null and void following a vote by member clubs of the National League, with Dorking top of the National League South at the point the season was ended.

-In the 2021–22 season Wanderers won their first Surrey Senior Cup Final, beating Kingstonian 5-4 on penalties after a 1–1 draw.
-In the 2021–22 season Dorking finished second in the league, going on to defeat Ebbsfleet United 3–2 in the play-off final, earning promotion to the National League for the first time in the club's history.
+In the 2021–22 season Wanderers finished second in the National League South, going on to defeat Ebbsfleet United 3–2 in the play-off final, earning promotion to the National League for the first time in the club's history.
+They also won the Surrey Senior Cup, beating Kingstonian 5–4 on penalties after the final had ended in a 1–1 draw.
+The club's second season in the fifth tier saw them finish second-from-bottom of the division, resulting in relegation to the National League South, the first time the club had been relegated.